What Is An Advance

 Talk about an advance healthcare directive and most people will tend to think that it’s just done when one reaches old age.
 When you’re healthy and at the prime of your life, thinking about medical care is the farthest thing from your mind.

 The following article explains important points on Advance Healthcare Directives.
-This will help you understand why you need to take this important step to making sure you receive the medical care you desire should you be left unable to speak for yourself, leaving family members and doctors to make the decisions for you.
+This will help you understand why you need to take this important step to make sure you receive the medical care you desire should you be left unable to speak for yourself, leaving family members and doctors to make the decisions for you.

 What Is An Advance Healthcare Directive?

-An "Advance health care directive" or "advance directive" is a document executed by a person which gives instructions on any health care decisions should he or she become incapacitated and unable to make those decisions.
+An "Advance health care directive" or "advance directive" is a document executed by a person that gives instructions on any health care decisions should he or she become incapacitated and unable to make those decisions.

 An advance health care directive allows you to do either or both of the following:

-Appoint someone to be your health care agent.
+Appoint someone to be your healthcare agent.
 As your health care agent, a person is given legal authority to make health care decisions in your stead if you are no longer able to speak for yourself.

-Types of Advance Healthcare Directive
+Types of Advanced Healthcare Directive

 Living Will.
 This is the earliest form of advance health care directive.
-This document provides the instructions to your family members and doctors on your preferences for end-of-life care in the event of incapacity.
+This document provides instructions to your family members and doctors on your preferences for end-of-life care in the event of incapacity.